ketkiambekar/google-hash-code-2021/Traffic/README.md

 This was the qualifying challenge at the google hash code 2021.
+The problem statement can be viewed at

 ### Software Requirements:
 Python3.x